5udh33r-95/5udh33r-95.github.io/index.md

 Tomorrow's focus:
 1. Try to have a plan of how much time you want to put into each part of your life
 2. Include self-care into that plan.

+### April 6th 2021
+It is so hard to make and maintain a habit :(

+Positives:
+1. Remembered to do this.
+Kinda felt the necessity.
+2. Finished FNT grading.
+Didn't take very long.
+3. Watched a lot of new anime and decided what I am interested in.

+Negatives:
+1. Didn't accomplish any of the things I wanted to.
+I think I am nervous about the success rate
+2. Didn't prepare for tomorrow's DL which might affect my performance tomorrow.